bartobri/no-more-secrets/README.md

-For those who would like to use this effect in their own projects, I have created a C library that provides simple interface and can easily be used for any program that supports C libraries and runs from the command line.
+For those who would like to use this effect in their own projects, I have created a C library that provides simple interface and can easily be used for any program that runs from the command line.

 See [LibNMS](https://github.com/bartobri/libnms) for more info.